 The radiative transfer in the atmosphere must be adequately described in many situations, as when estimating rates of photochemical reactions, calculating radiative forcing in the atmosphere or evaluating a remote sensing observation.
 It is not totally straightforward to quantify the radiative transfer with good accuracy because the calculations can be very computationally demanding and many of the parameters needed are hard to determine.
-For example, situations when a great number of transitions or multiple scattering must be considered will cause long calculations while as a rule scattering is problematic to model because the shape and size distribution of the scattering particles are highly variable quantities.
+For example, situations when a great number of transitions or multiple scattering must be considered will cause long calculations while as a rule scattering is difficult to model because the shape and size distribution of the scattering particles are highly variable quantities.

 This chapter introduces the theoretical background which is essential to develop a radiative transfer model including scattering.
 The theory is based on concepts of electrodynamics, starting from the Maxwell equations.
 An elementary book for electrodynamics is written by Jackson [1998].
 For optics and scattering of radiation by small particles the reader may refer for instance to van de Hulst [1957] and Bohren and Huffman [1998].
-The notation used in this chapter is mostly adapted from the book "Scattering, Absorption, and
+The notation used in this chapter is mostly adapted from the book "Scattering, Absorption, and Emission of Light by Small Particles" by Mishchenko et al. [2002].
+Several lengthy derivations of formulas, which are not shown in detail here, can also be found in this book.
+The purpose of this chapter is to provide definitions and give ideas, how these definitions can be derived using principles of electromagnetic theory.
+For the derivation of the radiative transfer equation an outline of the traditional phenomenological approach is given.

 History 120924 Added discussion of the n2-law, mainly using text originally written for an ESA report by Bengt Rydberg (PE).
 110615 Revised, and moved parts about surface from AUG (PE).
 050224 Most text replaced by chapter 1 from Claudia Emde's phd-thesis.
 030305 Copied from a compendium written by Patrick Eriksson.
-050224 030305 Most text replaced by chapter 1 from Claudia Emde's phd-thesis.
-Copied from a compendium written by Patrick Eriksson.